 When we walk to Abbey Island, we notice there’s a little cave in the side of it.
 So, we walk into the cave, but it really doesn’t go far.
 It just looks like a dead end, though Drew and Matt notice some isopods moving in the cracks.
 Outside, I also spot some sea anemones on a rock near the cave.
 It’s our 1st experience tidepooling in Olympic, but we plan to see more tomorrow.

 Besides the narrow stretch of beach that goes out to Abbey Island, the rest is surrounded by water.
 But we are able to walk around to some more rocks around the side that Matt decides to climb.
 His hiking trail name is Waldo because he tends to wander off and we have to ask, where is Matt?
-But this time we know where he is and on top of the rocks make for a great photo.
+But this time we know where he is and on top of the rocks makes for a great photo.
 After the photo session, we start to head back.

 Heading back on Ruby Beach